FAQs

 Is there a DSA quota for each CCA or on the whole? |

 There is no fixed quota.
-The objective of DSA is to identify talent, taking into consideration the student’s interest and long term development potential. |
+The objective of DSA is to identify talent, taking into consideration the student’s interest and long-term development potential. |

 For students admitted via DSA, do they have more training / practice sessions than the others? |

-No, for sports, they will train thrice a week and for the performing arts, they will train twice a week, just like the rest of their team. |
+No, for sports, they will train thrice a week and for the performing arts, they will train twice a week, just like the rest of their teammates. |

-Would my daughter be at a disadvantage during the DSA exercise if she is not a Singaporean? |
+Would my child be at a disadvantage during the DSA exercise for being a non-Singaporean? |

 Your child’s nationality does not matter in the DSA exercise.
 Our assessment is based on talents and ability to cope with the rigour of an IP school. |